[Windows] Automatically delete unnecessary log files periodically

 Execution result

-For example, you can debug by manually executing the following from the command prompt.
+You can try debugging by manually executing the following from the command prompt.

-Place a file somewhere and check the results without the /D option.
+Place a file in the command prompt and check the result without the /D option.

 testuser> forfiles /P "%LOGDIR%" /M *.log /C "cmd /C Del /S @path" Deleted files - C:\Users\testuser\Documents\test\test.log Deleted files - C:\Users\testuser\Documents\test\test1.log Deleted files - C:\Users\testuser\Documents\test\test2.log